It's great that you're here!

 Are there any tests that I should do?

-Even though, as explained, no specific pregnancy loss workup is recommended after a pregnancy loss (i.e. if it was your first pregnancy loss), certain tests may still be useful in individual cases.
+Even though, as explained, no specific pregnancy loss diagnostics are recommended after a pregnancy loss (i.e. if it was your first pregnancy loss), certain tests may still be useful in individual cases.

 Cycle length can vary greatly from person to person and can be influenced by many factors, including stress and diet.
 Some women have a very regular cycle with always the same number of days, while for others, the cycle may fluctuate by a few days from month to month.
 Such fluctuations may be normal and are usually no cause for concern.